Photo by cire notrevo/Shutterstock

-We often don’t think too much about things like travel insurance and what happens if we need to cancel or change our travel plans until there is reason to cancel or change our travel plans (guilty as charged).
+We often don’t think too much about things like travel insurance and what happens if we need to cancel or change our travel plans until there is reason to do so (guilty as charged).
 As soon as there is a crisis or natural disaster that threatens to thwart our itinerary, that’s when we start taking the whole coverage thing a little more seriously.

 Standard travel insurance plans are typically referred to as trip cancellation plans and are designed to cover things such as the sudden bankruptcy of a travel company, an unexpected illness, or some kind of unrest or natural disaster that could disrupt your travel.
 There are also numerous add-ons or stand-alone policies that you can purchase to cover things like lost luggage, medical evacuation, and travel health costs.

 If insurance providers didn’t have that caveat, then the moment a hurricane developed travelers would try to quickly buy an insurance policy so they could cancel their trip and get their money back.
-With the current coronavirus outbreak, travel insurance providers consider it to be a known event as of January 21, 2020.
-Travel insurance purchased before that date will cover disruptions resulting from the outbreak, but any travel insurance purchased after that date will not.
+With regard to the current coronavirus crisis, travel insurance providers consider it to be a known event as of January 21, 2020 (the date can change slightly depending on the provider, but usually falls sometime between January 21 and January 27, 2020).
+Travel insurance purchased before those dates will cover disruptions resulting from the outbreak, but any travel insurance purchased after will not.